Advice on buying tickets in person

 on the venue's seating plan.

-- You will be given an agency voucher rather than the venue's own
+- You may be given an agency voucher rather than the venue's own

 tickets.
 Usually these vouchers will be printed, but a very few